 Which Certification Is Right PMP® Or PMI-ACP® ?

-Both PMP® and PMI-ACP® are globally recognized professional certificates.
+Both PMP® and PMI-ACP® certification are globally recognized professional certificates.
 The decision indicates an important shift in your career direction and aspiration.
 While the final decision should come from you, in this blog I will share few pointers to help you in the process.

-PMP® is often linked to traditional method of project management.
-If you are working in an industry or organization with strict command and control structure, PMP® is best for you.
+PMP® certification is often linked to traditional method of project management.
+If you are working in an industry or organization with strict command and control structure, PMP® certification is best for you.
 All non-IT industries still use waterfall model and are dependent on the project managers to deliver successful projects.

 So, before deciding on PMI-ACP® VS PMP® certification, it would be better to list out your specific requirements.